What is CityMetric?

 CityMetric is a sister publication of the New Statesman, the British magazine that's been at the forefront of political and cultural journalism since 1913.

 The NS launched CityMetric in July 2014, with the goal of creating an urbanism magazine site that would take complicated and technical ideas from the world of city planning, and make them accessible to a mainstream audience.

 What topics do you write about?

-· Business: finance, economics, and the corporate world.
+· Business: finance, economics, and the intersection of cities with the corporate world.

 · Politics: how cities are planned, managed and governed.

 · Transport: planes, trains and automobiles—plus plenty of bicycles and mass transit.

 · Fabric: architecture, infrastructure, demographics—the physical make up of the cities around us.

 · Horizons: a place for ideas: past, present, and especially future.